 In less time, technology can accomplish far more than manual processes.
 What could take hours or days can instead be accomplished in seconds.

 This feature will become more and more valuable as the allotted time frame to fight chargebacks gets shorter and shorter.
 Visa has already reduced time limits; Mastercard will soon follow suit.

 Seemingly overnight, some processors have cut response time frames from weeks to as little as three days.
 Manual processes aren’t agile enough to adapt — but technology is.

 Midigator Case Study

-How long does it take an eCommerce merchant to fight 600 monthly chargebacks?
+How long does it take the average ecommerce merchant to fight 600 monthly chargebacks?

 |With Manual Processes||With Technology|

 Time spent fighting chargebacks

 Due to its efficiency, technology costs less than manual processes.